Multi-Location Business Networking: Connecting Branch Offices Securely

 NordLayer for Multi-Location Businesses

-NordLayer provides site-to-site connectivity as a cloud service.
-Instead of managing VPN infrastructure yourself, you connect each location to NordLayer's network and manage connectivity through their control panel.
+NordLayer provides site-to-site connectivity as a cloud service, eliminating the need to manage VPN infrastructure.
+Instead of configuring and maintaining your own VPN servers, you connect each location to NordLayer's network and manage connectivity through their control panel.

 How NordLayer Site-to-Site Works